Landcruiser87/compare_abstracts/README.md

    - Look at first two components to find the subject topics that are most in variation.
 4. Tom Arnold idea.
 Build a graph network from the citations of each paper
   - Analyze who is getting cited most often and driving a particular area of research.
 Really like this!!
+5. Nate Idea.
+Summarize each year (or current datasets) to display top       'keywords' or 'hottest categories'.